Tatwi/RocketTux/README.md

 - Don't sweat it if you weren't able to collect all the coins in a map.
 There are an infinite amount of chances ahead of you to collect more!

 ### Installation
 RocketTux is built as an "HTML5 web app" that is optimized to run well on basic Chromebooks or on desktops using the Google Chrome browser (it's slow in Firefox and I don't recommend using anything other than Google Chrome for the game).
-This makes RocketTux "cross platform compatible" with any system that can run a the Chrome web browser (either Google's version or the open source "Chromium" version), which means it will work on Chromebooks and Linux/Window/Mac PCs!
-Heck, it even runs on my Samsung Galaxy S6 Android phone, but at this time there aren't any touch screen controls for the game (Perhaps I will make them eventually).
-Chrome makes for a great "run time environment" for WEBGL applications.
+This makes RocketTux "cross platform compatible" with any system that can run a the Chrome web browser, however that may not always be the case, due to changes Google makes to the broswer (which is infuriating as hobby developer!).
+So, if you find it doesn't work and you're using a version of Chrome greater than 66 (Aug 2018), then sorry that was the most recent version of Chrome that worked for me...

-Until such a time as I package the final version for Linux and Windows, you will need to download it run it at home.
-However, there is a catch!

 To run RocketTux at home, you'll (most likely) need to use a "local web server" on your computer to "host" the game.
 This sounds complicated (and you *can* make it complicated...), but there are some really simple tools available on Linux, Mac, and Windows.
 Here is how you can download and run RocketTux: